 Copyright © Nucleus Medical Media, Inc.

-The exact cause of bunions are unknown, but it is likely a combination of genetics and environmental factors.
+The exact cause of bunions is unknown, but it is likely a combination of genetics and environmental factors.

 Bunions are more common in women than in men.
 Other factors that may increase your chance of getting a bunion include: